Qabel/qabel-desktop/README.md

 ## building source

-0. Make sure you have a working [git client](http://git-scm.com/) installed

 0. install everything from `requirements` and do `building source` from the [qabel README.md](https://github.com/Qabel/qabel/blob/master/README.md)

 0. build the jars from inside the qabel-core folder